 This requires being present and focused on the other person.

 If you’re in your own mind, fixated on your own issues, you can’t observe the other person’s body language and tone of voice.

 2. Flexibility in your response.

-Once you are able to find something in common with the other person, or to do what is called “matching and mirroring,” you can build rapport rapidly.
-(Check back soon if you’d like to learn more about matching and mirroring!)
+Once you are able to find something in common with the other person or to do what is called “matching and mirroring,” you can build rapport rapidly.

 When you develop competence in these skills, you can build commonality and connection in seconds, ultimately leading to more successful client relationships!